 - The ID of the job allocation.

-- Count of processors available to the job on this node.
-Note the select/linear plugin allocates entire nodes to jobs, so the value indicates the total count of CPUs on each node.
-The select/cons_res plugin allocates individual processors to jobs, so this number indicates the number of processors on each node allocated to the job allocation.
+- Count of CPUs available to the job on the nodes in the allocation, using the format CPU_count[(xnumber_of_nodes)][,CPU_count [(xnumber_of_nodes)] ...].
+For example: SLURM_JOB_CPUS_PER_NODE='72(x2),36' indicates that on the first and second nodes (as listed by SLURM_JOB_NODELIST) the allocation has 72 CPUs, while the third node has 36 CPUs.
+NOTE: The select/linear plugin allocates entire nodes to jobs, so the value indicates the total count of CPUs on allocated nodes.
+The select/cons_res and select/cons_tres plugins allocate individual CPUs to jobs, so this number indicates the number of CPUs allocated to the job.

 - List of nodes allocated to the job.